alainamb/translation-quality-mgmt/README.md

 Then, the annotations are presented in a table view.

-At the bottom of the page overall correspondence and readability scores are displayed, along with comments on docoment-level ussues.
+At the bottom of the page overall correspondence and readability scores are displayed, along with comments on document-level issues.

-The page ends with a section on **Inpreterting Your Translation Results**, which tells people how to determine the overall effectiveness of the translation, given the correspondence and readability scores.
+The page ends with a section on **Interpreting Your Translation Results**, which tells people how to determine the overall effectiveness of the translation, given the correspondence and readability scores.

 Example webpage with example source text analysis following MQM: [https://alainamb.github.io/translation-quality-mgmt/5_evaluations_for_distribution/translation-evaluations.html](https://alainamb.github.io/translation-quality-mgmt/5_evaluations_for_distribution/translation-evaluations.html)